About Closet of Hope

 Timothy Green, husband of founder Kelly Green, is one of the founding board members of Closet of Hope.
 The father, husband, and 22-year Army veteran enjoys helping his community as well as his nation.
 He is still an active member of the South Carolina National Guard and a First Sergeant in the Edgefield unit.
 He enjoys fishing, hunting, and all outdoor activities and believes that children placed in foster care deserve to live a normal childhood like any other kids.
 These are some things the Closet of Hope helps fulfill by getting these children clothes, bunk beds, bicycles, and other necessities that every child deserves and needs.

-Ashley is a Charleston native that first started volunteering with the Closet of Hope in the summer of 2020.
+Ashley is an adoptive mom and Charleston native that first started volunteering with the Closet of Hope in the summer of 2020.
 She is a Creative Director at local agency Creativ Social + Marketing.
-Spending time with her husband, Avery, and being outdoors any chance she gets, are her favorite things to do.
+Spending time with her family and being outdoors any chance she gets, are her favorite things to do.
 She is excited about Closet of Hope's mission to help foster and adoptive families and can't wait to help them continue to spread the word.